 About Simply Living Jewelry

 My hobby of stone and fossil collecting evolved into a business.
 After years of planning, in 1998 I made the move to redirect my life and retire from my professional career.
 I carried the practical experience and education of excellent customer service, marketing, sales, and inventory management into Simply Living Jewelry.
-Each year I invest a minimum of 1 month in supplementary education of design, metal smithing, and lapidary techniques.
+Each year I devote a number of weeks to supplementary education in design, metal smithing, lapidary techniques, collecting trips, or visting mines.

 I am a successful, customer focused – Lapidary Artist and Silversmith.

 Customer service and satisfaction is a vital element of my business philosophy.

 Michael Douglas “Mike” Schramm, at the age of 57, died in St Joseph’s Hospital in Marshfield, WI, on Friday, June 10 2016, after being recently diagnosed with Acute Myeloid Leukemia.

 He battled hard, with dignity, and with his keen sense of humor shining through.

 Mike is survived by his wife of 33 years, Carmel Flory Schramm of Rhinelander, WI.